 Cruising isn’t all lush green mountains, sandy beaches, and pina coladas.
 I really want to dispel that myth, but I also don’t want to discourage anyone from buying a sailboat and setting out!
-There’s that saying that sailing is 23 hours of pure terror followed by one hour of bliss.
+There’s that saying that sailing is 23 hours of terror followed by one hour of pure bliss.
 Pretty accurate yesterday.

 It’s not that I’m ill-prepared, but is the juice worth the squeeze?